zhangkaigogo/WidgetsSupport/README.md

 # 'Widget@' Support Page

-'Widgets - Countdown and Photo' make it super easy to customize your home screen like never before.
+'Widget@' make it super easy to customize your home screen like never before.

 Customize every widget, and personalize your own home screen.